aryalsau/iri/README.md

 ## Installation

-To install the IRI python module run:
+To install the IRI python module, from this repository run:

     cd iri
     make clean
     make
+    cd ..
     sudo python setup.py install

 ## Use